RobertMoravek/Social-Wasteland/README.md

-# 🙅‍♂️ The Anti-Social Network
+# 🙅‍♂️ The Social Wasteland

 ## Description